honeyy02/Ansible_Assignment_1/README.md

 -**Ansible Assignment 1: (CI/CD):**

-**A. CI/CD Integration**:
+- **CI/CD Integration**:
-     -* Agent Node Configuration*:
+    - Agent Node Configuration:
         - On the agent node, create a user specifically for the Jenkins agent.
         - Configure the Jenkins agent with SSH credentials, using the following details:
         - Username: username (the user created on the agent node i.e. `ansiblenode`)
         - Private Key: The SSH private key from the remote server. `cat ~/.ssh/id_rsa`
         - Playbook Configuration: In your Ansible playbook, specify the host as ansible_node (which corresponds to the agent node label).

- **B. Manage SSH Credentials**:
+- **Manage SSH Credentials**:
-  - * Copy and Set Permissions*:
+    - Copy and Set Permissions:
         - Copy the SSH private key to Jenkins's directory and adjust permissions:
         `sudo cp /home/vagrant/.ssh/id_rsa /var/lib/jenkins/.ssh/id_rsa
         sudo chown jenkins:jenkins /var/lib/jenkins/.ssh/id_rsa
         sudo chmod 600 /var/lib/jenkins/.ssh/id_rsa`